-Non-City entities whose facility is constructed on City land or located in a City building with a long-term (10-years or more) lease where ii. the City of Austin plans to pay for operations, maintenance, or utilities iii.
+Non-City entities whose facility is constructed on City land or located in a City building with a long-term (10-years or more) lease where i.
+At least 50% of the construction cost, exclusive of land costs, is provided by the City of Austin ii. the City of Austin plans to pay for operations, maintenance, or utilities iii.
 US Green Building Council Leadership in Energy and Environmental Design (LEED) Silver certification iv.
 Austin Energy Green Building (AEGB) Three-Star Rating v.
 If the project scope does not qualify for an overall LEED certification or AEGB rating, the project should meet the LEED or AEGB standards for every category that is applicable.